 Substituting credit for cash

-> Ray, a former financial education specialist for the Consumer Credit Counseling Service of Greater Atlanta, now known as Clearpoint, suggests using a debit card instead if convenience is your goal, but make sure you keep up with your spending.
+Lisa Ray, a former financial education specialist for the Consumer Credit Counseling Service of Greater Atlanta, now known as Clearpoint, suggests using a debit card if convenience is your goal.

 And if you're constantly using credit cards because you find yourself low on cash, it's time to make some lifestyle changes.